david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 A framework for going about life.

 # Overview
 A common answer when people respond to the question **“What is the purpose of life?”** is **“to be happy.”** But isn't it possible to feel happy even while being stagnant?
 Why is a life of hard work then seen as more meaningful than one spent indulging in comfort and escapism?
 What drives us to push forward at all?
-This framework emerged from grappling with that tension firsthand.
+This framework emerged from grappling with this tension firsthand.

-Learning from multiple sources regarding purpose and productivity, I settled on a framework for thinking about life through a pyramid composed of 4 levels.
+Learning from multiple sources regarding productivity and purpose, I settled on a framework for thinking about life through a pyramid composed of 4 levels, with an understanding of lower levels helping support those above it.

 ![Pyramid of Life](pyramid-of-life.png)